Hitched in Maui Photography

 HOW TO GET MARRIED LEGALLY IN MAUI (WITHOUT THE STRESS)

-Step One: Go to the following website to fill out the Marriage License Application.
-Please note that your online application will be available for the issuance of a marriage or civil union license by an agent in the State of Hawaii up to one year from the application date.
-After a year, your application will be removed from the system.
-There will be no refunds for unused applications.
+Step One: Visit the following website to complete the Marriage License Application.
+Keep in mind that your online application for a Hawaii marriage license will be valid for issuance by an agent in the State of Hawaii for up to one year from the application date.
+After a year, your application will be removed from the system, and there will be no refunds for any unused applications.

 https://emrs.ehawaii.gov/emrs/public/home.html

-Step Two: Set an appointment with a Hawaii State Marriage License Agent in person before the ceremony.
-We suggest calling or emailing to make this appointment 30-60 days before your ceremony to get your preferred date and time.
-When emailing, make sure you give them your Locator ID from your Marriage License Application and your availability to make it easy on them to get you booked!
-This is a very short meeting prior to the marriage ceremony where the couple will review the application, show ID, and sign the worksheet in the presence of the state agent.
-The agents are usually available for appointments Monday-Friday 9am-5pm, you may request a Saturday/Sunday appointment (holidays excluded).
-There is a list of agents on the website, but here’s a list as well.
+Step Two: Schedule an appointment with a Hawaii State Marriage License Agent in person before your ceremony.
+We recommend reaching out via phone or email to arrange this appointment 30-60 days prior to your ceremony to secure your desired date and time.
+When emailing, make sure to include your Locator ID from your Marriage License Application along with your availability to simplify the booking process.
+This meeting, which occurs shortly before the marriage ceremony, allows the couple to review the application, present ID, and sign the worksheet in front of the state agent.
+Agents are typically available for appointments Monday to Friday from 9 am to 5 pm, though weekend appointments can be requested (excluding holidays).
+A list of agents is on the website, but here’s a quick reference as well.

 Marriage Agent List

-Step Three: After the wedding ceremony, the couple will sign the Marriage Certificate with a State of Hawaii licensed officiant.
-The officiant is then responsible for the completion of the performer section in the electronic marriage registration system after the ceremony to make sure everything gets sent into the state.
-In 5-7 days a temporary digital/printable license will be available and the permanent hard copy license will be mailed to your address in 3-6 weeks.
+Step Three: Following your wedding ceremony, you and your partner will sign the Marriage Certificate with a licensed officiant from the State of Hawaii.
+The officiant is responsible for finalizing the performer section in the electronic marriage registration system after the ceremony, ensuring that everything is submitted to the state.
+Within 5-7 days, a temporary digital/printable license will be available, and your permanent hard copy marriage license will be mailed to your address within 3-6 weeks.

 Costs/Fees

-The cost to obtain a marriage or civil union license is $65.00 ($65 application fee + $5 portal fee paid to State of Hawaii).
-All fees are non-refundable.
+The fee for acquiring a marriage or civil union license is $65.00 ($65 application fee plus $5 portal fee to the State of Hawaii).
+Please note that all fees are non-refundable.

 Eligibility